izzypt/NodeJS/README.md

     503 Service Unavailable
     The server is not ready to handle the request.
 Common causes are a server that is down for maintenance or that is overloaded.
 Note that together with this response, a user-friendly page explaining the problem should be sent.
 This response should be used for temporary conditions and the Retry-After HTTP header should, if possible, contain the estimated time before the recovery of the service.
 The webmaster must also take care about the caching-related headers that are sent along with this response, as these temporary condition responses should usually not be cached.

 # Basic Project Setup

-### Start your project with npm init
+### On your project folder

-1 - Run npm init on your working folder.
+1 - Run npm init on your working folder to start.

 2 - Configurate your package name, description, entry point, etc...

 3 - This will output your package.json file.

 ### Install required packages

 1 - We will use express and dotenv.

 2 - Run the following command to install them: